paunavarrogaspar/Project-Week-8-Final-Project/README.md

 ## Future Work
 For future tasks, I should try to increase my accuracy by getting bigger samples and testing different algorithms, contemplate more barriers a sidewalk can have than just having no ramp and adress other questions handicapped people face when planning a trip to an unknown city.
-## Workflow
-Outline the workflow you used in your project.
-What were the steps?
-How did you test the accuracy of your analysis and/or machine learning algorithm?

 ## Organization
 First, I researched about the topic and looked for a database.
 After realizing that I did not have one, I created it myself with Google StreetView.
 Then, I studied what kind of algotirthms could work best and started training the ResNet50 model and tested its accuracy.